radcamp/radcamp.github.io/NYC2023/Part_II_files/ipyrad_partI_CLI.md

 # ipyrad command line tutorial - Part I

-This is the first part of the full tutorial for the command line interface (**CLI**) for ipyrad.
-In this tutorial we'll walk through the entire assembly and analysis process.
+This is the full tutorial for the command line interface (**CLI**) for ipyrad.
+In this tutorial we'll walk through the entire assembly, from raw data to output files for downstream analysis.
 This is meant as a broad introduction to familiarize users with the general workflow, and some of the parameters and terminology.
 We will use simulated paired-end ddRAD data as an example in this tutorial, however, you can follow along with one of the other example datasets if you